etherisc/gif-sandbox/docs/development_environment.md

 ### Github Codespaces

 If you have access to [Github Codespaces](https://github.com/codespaces) it gets even easiert.
-You can create a new codespace by browsing to one of the above repositories then then click on `Code` -> `Create codespace on master` and this will create and launch a fully configured IDE workspace for the repository.
+You can create a new codespace by browsing to one of the above repositories then then click on `Code` -> `Create codespace on main` and this will create and launch a fully configured IDE workspace for the repository.

 ![](images/github_codespaces.png)